-Products like scalp scrubs and masks would be used less often but do a better job of removing product and mineral buildup compared to the brush.
-They are often formulated like a clarifying shampoo along with something gritty like salt or sugar or acid to remove flakes and buildup.
+Keep in mind that products like scalp scrubs and masks would be used less often but do a better job of removing product and mineral buildup compared to the brush.
+They are often formulated like a clarifying shampoo along with something gritty or acid to remove flakes and buildup.

-There are also a few cheap and easy DIY options to exfoliate your scalp.
-You can simply add a tablespoon of brown sugar, salt, or quinoa to a handful of your regular shampoo and get scrubbing.
-This works just as well as a scalp scrub, and sugar is very cleansing.
+Lastly, there are also a few cheap and easy DIY options to exfoliate your scalp that work just as well as a scalp scrub from the store.
+Actually, you can prepare various scalp scrubs at home by simply adding a tablespoon of brown sugar, salt, or quinoa to a handful of your regular shampoo.
 For something less gritty, try an apple cider vinegar rinse.
 Mix 1 tablespoon of apple cider vinegar into 1 cup of water and pour the mixture over your hair after you have shampooed and conditioned, then rinse it out.